 ESD’s Howard Zemsky, Roswell Park CEO Dr. Candace Johnson Detail Agreement Reached with Cuban Center for Molecular Immunology During Governor Cuomo's Trade Mission

-BUFFALO, N.Y. — Empire State Development (ESD) President, CEO & Commissioner Howard Zemsky and Roswell Park Cancer Institute Chief Executive Officer and President Dr. Candace Johnson today announced that following the NYS Trade Mission to Cuba, Roswell Park Cancer Institute in Buffalo has signed an agreement with Cuba’s Center for Molecular Immunology (CIM) to develop a unique lung cancer vaccine with a clinical trial in the United States.
+BUFFALO, N.Y. — Empire State Development (ESD) President, CEO & Commissioner Howard Zemsky and Roswell Park Comprehensive Cancer Center Chief Executive Officer and President Dr. Candace Johnson today announced that following the NYS Trade Mission to Cuba, Roswell Park Comprehensive Cancer Center in Buffalo has signed an agreement with Cuba’s Center for Molecular Immunology (CIM) to develop a unique lung cancer vaccine with a clinical trial in the United States.
 The trade mission facilitated face-to-face connections and enabled the two parties to hammer out the final details.

 “By laying a foundation for potential relationships between New York State and Cuba industries, I had great hope that the NYS Trade Mission to Cuba would be a success by ensuring that Empire State companies were at the front of the line as doors begin to open between the U.S. and Cuba,” said ESD President, CEO & Commissioner Howard Zemsky.
 “Roswell Park’s pioneering studies have led to tremendous advances in cancer diagnostics and treatment and now, with a relationship with Cuba’s Center for Molecular Immunology, the comprehensive cancer center will further be able to advance its mission.”